elgheribikhira-star/get_next_line/README.md

 - [Video Tutorial - Static Variables](https://www.youtube.com/watch?v=Hm5Jc7ajZsk)

 ### AI Usage
-AI was employed like an educational tool to explain me things that I didn't understand and also to debug in the codes.
+AI was employed like an educational tool to clarify concepts and to assist with debugging the code.

-## Algorithms and data structures
+## Algorithms